Robpol86/influxdb/README.md

 sudo curl -L $url -o /usr/local/bin/docker-compose; sudo chmod +x $_
 ```

+Since we're configuring InfluxDB with SSL certificates it is expected that you already place your SSL certs in `/etc` on
+the Docker host.
+Cat your SSL private key and certificate and place it in `/etc/filesrv.rob86.net.pem` with `chmod 0400`
+(since it contains the SSL private key, only root should be able to read). "filesrv.rob86.net" is my server's hostname,
+substitute that with your server's.

 ## Installation & Configuration

 Clone this repo locally (or fork it and clone that repo) to your Docker host.
 I put mine in `/opt/influxdb`: